 - What is content targeting and how can it be achieved?

 And critically - do they have anything prepared already?
-Our Injio SharePoint Intranet has taken 4 years to create and continues to be developed and improved.
+Our Injio SharePoint Intranet in a box has taken 4 years to create and continues to be developed and improved.
 How long will it take IT to create something of the same quality?